cleandns-inc/tool-whois/README.md

 - This package is currently intended for **domain name** lookups only.
 IPv4/IPv6 address support is not guaranteed.

 - Parsing of port 43 WHOIS responses is a work in progress.

+- Registrar WHOIS fallback uses web-based proxies when direct port 43 access is not available.